Mass media in India: Print

 In terms of readership, Dainik Jagran is the most popular Hindi daily with a total readership (TR) of 70,377,000, according to IRS Q1 2019.
 Dainik Bhaskar is the second most popular with a total readership of 51,405,000.
 Amar Ujala with a TR of 47,645,000, Rajasthan Patrika with a TR of 18,036,000 and Prabhat Khabar with a TR of 14,102,000 are placed at the next three positions.
 The total readership of the top 10 Hindi dailies is estimated at 188.68 million, nearly five times that of the top 10 English dailies that have a 38.76 million total readership.

 The prominent English newspapers are The Times of India, founded in 1838 as The Bombay Times and Journal of Commerce by Bennett, Coleman and Co.
 Ltd, a colonial enterprise now owned by an Indian conglomerate; The Times Group.
 The Hindustan Times was founded in 1924 during the Indian Independence Movement ('Hindustan' being the historical name of India), it is published by HT Media Ltd. The Hindu was founded in 1878 by a group known as the Triplicane Six consisting of four law students and two teachers in Madras (now Chennai), it is now owned by The Hindu Group.

 In the 1950s, 214 daily newspapers were published in the country.
 Out of these, 44 were English language dailies while the rest were published in various regional and national languages.
 This number rose to 3,805 dailies in 1993 with the total number of newspapers published in the country having reached 35,595.

 The main regional newspapers of India include the Marathi language Lokmat, the Gujarati Language Gujarat Samachar, the Malayalam language Malayala Manorama, the Tamil language Daily Thanthi, the Telugu language Eenadu, the Kannada language Vijaya Karnataka and the Bengali language Anandabazar Patrika.

+The Dispatch

+The Dispatch currently operates from Jammu and Kashmir and covers events in the northern states of India, focusing on Kashmir in particular.

 Newspaper sales in the country increased by 11.22% in 2007.
-By 2007, 62 of the world's best selling newspaper dailies were published in China, Japan, and India.
-India consumed 99 million newspaper copies as of 2007—making it the second largest market in the world for newspapers.
+By 2007, 62 of the world's best-selling newspaper dailies were published in China, Japan, and India.
+India consumed 99 million newspaper copies as of 2007, making it the second-largest market in the world for newspapers.